 Adjusting Fertilization Based on Growth Stages

-Plants’ nutrient needs can change throughout their life cycle, and it’s essential to adjust your fertilization schedule accordingly.
-For example, during the vegetative growth stage, plants typically require higher levels of nitrogen to support rapid, healthy growth.
 In contrast, during the flowering or fruiting stage, plants often require more phosphorus and potassium to promote the development of blooms and fruit.
-Familiarize yourself with the various growth stages of your plants and adjust your fertilization schedule to provide the appropriate nutrients at each stage.
+Familiarize yourself with your plants’ various growth stages and adjust your fertilization schedule to provide the appropriate nutrients at each stage.

 Monitoring Environmental Conditions